mit-pdos/sigmaos/tutorial/02_remote_dev.md

   Scheduler has bugs which cause unexpected performance issues which manifest in multi-NUMA node configurations.
 As such, it's important to turn off the second CPU when benchmarking.
+- CloudLab machines have many network interfaces.
+In order to avoid being throttled, make sure to always use the local cluster IP range, 10.10.0.0/16.

+## AWS Quirks

+-